imantha-das/RS-SSL-MLR/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see mkdocs.org for details │
+│
 ├── models             <- Saved model weights from SSL training and open source pretrained model weights │